 Supermarket: Buying your monthly groceries and household supplies from some supermarkets may help you save about 5-7%.
 Here, you might get a range of brands as well as goods of not-so-well-known make and in various pack sizes too.
 But buying the smaller pack sizes may not be the most economical thing to do.

 Online store offering good deals: An online store means convenience at your doorstep.
 It helps you save not just costs but time as well, which is precious especially as a mother.
 Also shopping at a store with a kid may not be ideal.
 There’s a fresh new service ideal for a busy-mom called Ample Price Club which offers most household products at really compelling wholesale prices.
 The savings can be up to 20-25% on the entire basket and they make it a point to offer a curated selections of quality brands across categories.
 You can buy stuff in large value packs (which you might not with a kid on your arm and a long walk to the car) which gets you even more cost-savings.
-We hear they’re giving out free-trials right now but will eventually move to a membership fee model.
 After that the more you buy the more you end up saving.
 We heard about them from our network of happy moms in Powai and we’re pretty glad that we did!

 Wholesale Market: One like Crawford market in South Mumbai or APMC in Navi Mumbai is the mega source of most common household supplies and what you will get there will probably be the cheapest in town.
 The drawbacks, though, are two – They may not be near your place and the cost and time of your travel there may not be worth it, unless you have something major to buy.

 Cash and carry stores: Such stores, like Metro, though offer great deals, are only a couple in the city and also require you to have a business license to buy from there.
 So it’s almost out of your list of cost-saving ideas if you are an average retail buyer.